jmezallamosas/geneGPT/README.md

 ## OpenAI API Key

-You can create an API key in [OPENAI Platform](https://platform.openai.com/api-keys) after logging into your account.
+You can create an API key in [OpenAI Platform](https://platform.openai.com/api-keys) after logging into your account.

 ## Example